 Income statement by FineReport (You can click the pic to check out the demo)

-As a general rule, the reporting period covers yearly or quarterly.
+As a general rule, the reporting period covers yearly reports or quarterly reports.

 The cash flow statement, or the statement of cash flows, summarizes the cash and cash equivalents that moved in and out of a company.
 It is the most accurate source of information regarding the cash generation ability of your business.